winitzki/scall/tutorial/programming_dhall.md

 We wanted to show that the last line equals just `consume ep`, but instead we got the expression `consume (ep ExistsP packP)`.

-The second step is to use the property proved in the previous section (the identity law of `pack`).
+The second step is to use the identity law of `pack`.
-That identity law was proved in the form:
+In the previous section, we derived the following form of that identity law:

 ```dhall
 -- Symbolic derivation.